go8n/athenaeum/README.md

 ### Prerequisites

-Working list, in general you need python3, flatpak, qt5, pyqt5 and python-peewee.
+Working list, in general you need python3, flatpak and pyqt5.

 Ubuntu 18.04